jas4711/libntlm/README.md

 ./bootstrap
 ```

 Then build it as usual.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for
+more information.

 # Usage